20centaurifux/efind/README.md

 | %Tk             | File's last modification time in the format specified by k, which is the same as for %A.                |
 | %u              | File's user name, or numeric user ID if the user has no name.                                           |
 | %U              | File's numeric user ID.                                                                                 |

-Any other character following a \ is printed.

 #### Time/Date fields